aws-cloudformation/rain/docs/rain_pkg.md

   !Rain::Include <path>        Reads the file at <path> as YAML/JSON and inserts the resulting object into the template

+  !Rain::Env <name>            Reads the <name> environmental variable and inserts value into the template as a string

   !Rain::S3Http <path>         Uploads <path> (zipping first if it is a directory) to S3
                                and embeds the S3 HTTP URL into the template as a string